wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * Hackintosh Laptop Index: EFI for other laptop might help as a useful reference.
 Navigate to [here](https://github.com/daliansky/Hackintosh) (cr. [daliansky](https://github.com/daliansky)) if you need more reference from other laptops.
 Note: The word “链接” in Chinese means “link” so click on it it will take you to the repo you are looking for.

 ## Other Contributors
-* CAUTION: There is no order in the ranking of names.
+* Note: There is no order in the ranking of names.
 This list may not be complete!
+Feel free to let me know.
 Sorry for any inconvience.

 | Name | Contributions |
 | --- | --- |